SC Johnson products are not formulated with these ingredients:

 (Provides a liquid base for a product.)

-3-(3-Hydroxypropoxy)Propan-1-ol is a cleaning agent that removes dirt and deposits.
+3-(3-hydroxypropoxy)propan-1-ol is a cleaning agent, or "surfactant," that we use in our products to remove dirt and deposits.
 It does this by surrounding dirt particles to loosen them from the surface they're attached to, so they can be rinsed away.

 (Break down dirt and deposits.)

-Ethoxylated Alcohol is a cleaning agent that can also be found in a variety of products including toothpaste and shampoos.
-It removes dirt and deposits by surrounding dirt particles to loosen them from the surface they're attached to, so they can be rinsed away.
+Ethoxylated alcohol is a cleaning agent, or "surfactant," that can also be found in a variety of products including toothpaste and shampoos.
 Ethoxylation is the process of treating a fatty acid alcohol to give it detergent properties.
+We use ethoxylated alcohol in our products to remove dirt and deposits by surrounding dirt particles to loosen them from the surface they're attached to, so they can be rinsed away.

 Sodium Laureth Sulfate is a cleaning agent that can also be found in toothpastes, shampoos, lathers and bubble baths.
 It removes dirt and deposits by surrounding dirt particles to loosen them from the surface they're attached to, so they can be rinsed away.
 Over the years, Sodium Laureth Sulfate has received some bad press due to emails that began circulating in the late 90s regarding alleged cancer concerns related to Sodium Lauryl Sulfate, a different but related ingredient.

 (Adds scent to a product.||Fragrance: Adds scent to a product.
 About our Palette.)

 Acid Blue 9 is a colourant, or dye.
 It is one of the most widely used and tested dyes in consumer products, and can be found in clothing and coloured paper.
 We add dyes to products for a variety of reasons including helping you see where you applied the product, when a product is used up, or for aesthetic reasons.
 This dye is available from multiple suppliers, which are responsible for its contents.